oclipa/csharp-cheat-sheet/README.md

 **Using unsafe code in C#**

-It is possible to use unmanaged code in C#, but this requies great care.
+It is possible to use unmanaged code in C#, but this requires great care.
 To do this, the block of code needs to be declared with the `unsafe` keyword:

 ```cs
 static unsafe void Main(string[] args)